sunpy/sunpy/doc/source/guide/installation/win.rst

     pip install --upgrade --no-deps git+https://github.com/sunpy/sunpy.git

-Please make sure to include the ``--no-deps`` option because otherwise pip may try to upgrade dependencies such as SciPy and Matplotlib that are difficult to build from source and the resulting likely errors will abort the upgrade.
+Please make sure to include the ``--no-deps`` option because otherwise pip may try to upgrade dependencies such as SciPy and Matplotlib that are difficult to build from source and the likely errors will abort the upgrade.

 If you used the developer way to install SunPy, you should use Git as appropriate to upgrade SunPy.